-Emma Gerstein is the second flute of the Chicago Symphony Orchestra.
-She was appointed to the post in 2017 by Music Director Riccardo Muti.
-Before her appointment to the CSO, she appeared with the Orchestra as a guest several times, including performances during the Asia 2016 tour with Riccardo Muti.
-Prior to joining the CSO, Gerstein most recently served as the section Principal Flute of the Auckland Philharmonia Orchestra in New Zealand.
+Emma Gerstein was appointed second flute of the Chicago Symphony Orchestra in 2017 by Music Director Riccardo Muti.
+Before joining the Orchestra, she appeared as a guest several times, including performances during the CSO’s 2016 tour to Asia with Muti.
+Most recently, Gerstein served as the section principal flute of the Auckland Philharmonia Orchestra in New Zealand.

-Prior to her position with the Auckland Philharmonia Orchestra, Gerstein was a Flute Fellow at the New World Symphony from 2013-16 and Principal Flute of the Lexington Philharmonic Orchestra in Kentucky for the 2012/13 season.
-In addition, she has performed as part of the flute section with the Milwaukee Symphony Orchestra, and as guest principal flute with the Seattle Symphony.
-Emma has participated in the Aspen, Spoleto USA, Sarasota, Orford and Cabrillo festivals.
+Previously, she was a flute fellow with the New World Symphony from 2013 to 2016, and principal flute of the Lexington Philharmonic Orchestra in Kentucky for the 2012–13 season.
+She also has performed as part of the flute section of the Milwaukee Symphony Orchestra and as guest principal flute of the Seattle Symphony.
+Gerstein has participated in the Aspen, Spoleto USA, Sarasota, Orford and Cabrillo music festivals.

-A native of Chicago’s Hyde Park neighborhood, Gerstein began her flute studies at age 8 with Susan Levitin and was a member of the Chicago Youth Symphony Orchestra.
-She went on to study at Manhattan School of Music with Robert Langevin and at Indiana University with Thomas Robertello.
+A native of Chicago’s Hyde Park neighborhood, she began her flute studies at the age of eight with Susan Levitin and later was a member of the Chicago Youth Symphony Orchestra.
+She went on to study at the Manhattan School of Music with Robert Langevin and at Indiana University with Thomas Robertello.